The Best of the Blue Mountains

 4. Trees Adventure

 The Blue Mountains Cultural Centre is a must-visit spot for families during their winter getaway.
 The Centre is a family-friendly meeting space with a café, fireplace and lounge area for kids, the perfect pit-stop for a hot chocolate, lunch, treat or snack.
 Be sure to check out the World Heritage permanent exhibition INTO THE BLUE, an immersive, educational and interactive experience for both kids and adults with videos, audio, touchable screens and artefacts to be explored.
-There are kid's school holiday workshops and programs, as well as the City Art Gallery featuring in-house curated exhibitions local artists as well as a range of touring shows.
-This year, highlights of the gallery include the National Portrait Prize 2017 and David Hockney: Words and Pictures.
+There are kids' school holiday workshops and programs, as well as the City Art Gallery featuring in-house curated exhibitions local artists and a range of touring shows.
+Out of Bounds will be showing until 1 July 2018, examining the way in which built environments - in this case, archetypal child's play structures and local parks - can have an impact on how we learn, behave, and interact with one another.